Pixlush

 If your PDF is too large to attach to an email, you can shrink it securely using Pixlush.

-- The compression engine loads into your browser and optimizes the internal PDF streams locally.
+3. The shrinking engine loads into your browser and optimizes the file locally.

-- Your file is compressed and ready to download.
+4. Your file is smaller and ready to download.

-Zero bits of your file are ever transmitted to our backend.
+None of your file data is ever sent to our systems.

 How to Extract Pages Securely

-Sometimes you only need a single page of a contract, or you need to turn a PDF into an image format for a presentation.
+Sometimes you only need a single page of a contract, or you need to turn a PDF into a photo for a presentation.

-Using our PDF to JPG Converter, your browser renders the PDF document locally and extracts high-resolution JPGs of every page.
+Using our PDF to JPG Converter, your browser opens the PDF document locally and creates high-quality images of every page.
 Once again, this guarantees complete privacy.

 Final Thoughts

-In 2026, there is no technical reason to risk your data privacy just to compress or convert a file.
-Always verify that the utility tools you use explicitly state that they process files locally on your device.
-By using browser-based solutions, you keep your data strictly in your own hands.
+In 2026, there is no reason to risk your data privacy just to shrink or convert a file.
+Always verify that the tools you use process files locally on your device.
+By using in-browser solutions, you keep your data strictly in your own hands.